Orange168/sourcegraph-sublime/README.md

 ## Overview

 Sourcegraph for Sublime allows you to view Go definitions in real-time on [sourcegraph.com](http://www.sourcegraph.com) as you code, so you can stay focused on what's important: your code.
-When your cursor is on a certain Go symbol, it should load in a channel in your browser:
+When your cursor is on a Go symbol, it should load in a channel in your browser:

 ![Sourcegraph for Sublime](images/setup.jpg)